Category: Info

 • if the use of a battery powered smoke alarm has been approved by the local council, the alarm has a non-removeable 10-year life lithium battery.

-A direct link to the Western Australian government website is posted below if you would like to read the full legislative document for yourself.
+A direct link to the Western Australian government website is posted below if you would like to read the full smoke detector laws for yourself.

 W.A Building Regulations 2012